rishavnathpati/Power-Of-2-Image-Resizer/docs/usage.md

 ### Configuration via `config.txt`

-You can configure GameImageResizer by editing the `config.txt` file in the root directory.
+You can configure Power Of 2 Image Resizer by editing the `config.txt` file in the root directory.
 The following settings are available:

 - **THRESHOLD**: The threshold for resizing.
 This determines how close the image size should be to the power of 2 size before resizing (default is `0.25`).
 - **COMPRESSION**: The compression level for saving images.
 This affects the output quality of the resized images (default is `0`).